mohamed-ahamed-mohamed-2026/mohamed-ahamed-mohamed-2026/README.md

 # Mohamed Abdallah | Software Engineer & Web Developer

 Hi!
-I'm Mohamed, a **B.Sc. in Computer Science & AI** graduate from Cairo University (GPA: 3.26).
+I'm Mohamed, a **B.Sc. in Computer Science & AI** Student in Cairo University (GPA: 3.26).
 I specialize in **backend development** (Laravel/PHP, MySQL) and **algorithms**, with a passion for building scalable web applications, solving AI-driven problems, and exploring systems programming.
 I'm excited to contribute to innovative software solutions and thrive in collaborative environments.

 ---